Albertino2020/tic-tac-toe-project/README.md

 # Object Oriented Programming: An Implementation the  of Tic-tac-toe Game

-> This project concerns an implementation of the tic-tac.toe gam in Ruby using the Object Oriented Programming concept.
+> This project concerns the implementation of the tic-tac. toe game in Ruby using the Object-Oriented Programming concept.

 ![screenshot](./img/screenshot.png)

-The project was implemented in Ruby, using the concept of Object Oriented Programming, according to the main curriculum of Microverse.
+The project was implemented, according to the main curriculum of Microverse.

 ## Built With